syedalinaqihasni/coderabbit-docs/docs/early-access.md

 - The documentation may be incomplete or outdated.
 - The changelog may be missing.
-- The feature may not be fully stable, but it should give a general idea of the final user experience.
+- The feature may not be fully stable.
 - Edge cases may not be fully covered.
 - Some parts of the feature may not be implemented.
-For example, the GitHub integration may be prioritized over others.
+- They may not represent the end result of the planned feature and may not have a satisfactory user experience.

 Whenever you use a beta feature, you may see a warning like this: